awsdocs/aws-go-developer-guide/doc_source/s3-example-presigned-urls.rst

 #################################################

 .. meta::
-   :description: Use S3 code examples to create presigned URLS to S3 buckets in your Go applications.
+   :description: Use S3 code examples to create pre-signed URLS to S3 buckets in your Go applications.
    :keywords: examples, S3, create, presigned, URLs